-Lia Tabrah is a Melbourne based artist and curator who practises in design, sculpture and installation.
+Lia Tabrah is a Melbourne (Naarm) based artist and curator who practises in design, sculpture and installation.
 She founded her design and art house in 2008, and has exhibited extensively around Australia.

 O.T.T (Over the Top) is the perfect acronym for Lia’s bold designs, which revel in the colourful spectacle of Australiana, kitsch, and wearable art.